11. Justice

 Notice what steadies you:

 Justice asks for conscious action.
 Let this card remind you that truth lives best when it’s embodied and integrated.
-Focus on your integrity; it doesn't need others to notice.
+Focus on your integrity that doesn't require others to notice.

 Use this space to explore what Justice means to you as a lived experience.
 Let it reflect where you've stood up, spoken out, stayed silent for the wrong reasons, or finally stopped negotiating with what you knew was never fair in the first place: